>

 Louis Killen sang The Cruel Sister in 1961 on his and Isla Cameron’s album of Northumbrian songs and ballads, The Waters of Tyne.

-Lucy Stewart of Fetterangus, Aberdeenshire, sang Swans Swim So Bonnie O on her 1961 Folkways album Traditional Singer from Aberdeenshire, Scotland, Vol. 1: Child Ballads, and in 2012 on the Topic anthology Good People, Take Warning (The Voice of the People Volume 23).
-Kenneth S. Goldstein commented:
+Lucy Stewart of Fetterangus, Aberdeenshire, sang Swans Swim So Bonnie O on her 1961 Folkways album Traditional Singer From Aberdeenshire, Scotland, Vol. 1: Child Ballads, and in 2012 on the Topic anthology Good People, Take Warning (The Voice of the People Volume 23).
+Kenneth S. Goldstein noted:

 One of the most widely distributed of all British traditional ballads, The Two Sisters has proved excellent material for detailed study.
 Of 27 texts published by Child, the earliest is a broadside dating from the middle of the 17th century, though it may have been sung in Britain at an earlier date.